animal-tree/Writing-stuff-2/Theories/Does-This-Hold?.md

 But what the previous paragraph showed that's pertinent here is that the radius increasing by a smaller *proportion* than $n$ leads to a contradiction, and that's what we arrived to before, but with one mistake.

 Proportion is distinct from magnitude.
-So while "the reality of the radial size of an atom" definitely constrains the magnitude by which the radius $r$ can increase — it can't come anywhere near that of $n$, which increases by 1 each energy-level, and 1 meter would be far bigger than the whole atom — it does not constrain the proportion increase to being smaller for radius $r$ than for energy-level $n$.
+So while "the reality of the radial size of an atom" definitely constrains the magnitude by which the radius $r$ can increase — it can't come anywhere near to that of $n$, which increases by 1 at each energy-level, and 1 meter would be far bigger than the whole atom — it does not constrain the proportion increase to being smaller for radius $r$ than for energy-level $n$.
 So that was the mistake in the reasoning earlier, which unfortunately distracted me from writing up my journal notes on a similar but different and somewhat larger-scope topic.

 So here is what the revised reasoning would look like: